dicristea/task-app/README.md

 - Beautify date formatting!
 Very ugly right now (not using [date-fns](https://github.com/date-fns/date-fns))
 - Priority UI should have left margin color or colored flag/star → button on task to change priority?
 - display task updates → use different method rather than `window.location.reload(false)` in Tasklist.js > `handledelete`
+- When Task is added, page reloads to first Project in Project list -> should reload to current project where task was added
+- Add form validation: required attributes (required html attribute doesn't work in react)
 - Add checkmark functionality and cross out completed tasks
 - Move completed todos to completed page instead of deleting (gives user option to delete)
 - Sort by date (today & week)

+Other Updates:
+- Beautify code with best industry practices!
+  -> not supposed to change passed props but ok for now (Popup.js > handleTask)
 - Dynamic for Mobile
 - Accessibility: Windows High Contrast mode --will not see the box-shadow or be able to detect the border color change --> try to make 'outline: 3px solid transparent;' work on .form-left>textarea:focus